Prag8855/aab/content/guides/find-a-flat-in-berlin.md

     reviews/find-a-flat-in-berlin/christine-gerkrath.md
 ---

-This guide helps you find a place to live when you [move to Berlin](/guides/moving-to-berlin).
+This guide helps you rent an apartment or a room when you [move to Berlin](/guides/moving-to-berlin).

 ![Berlin apartments with different architecture](/illustrations/berlin-apartment-different-architecture.png)